Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 The app, along with its database is deployed to heroku at
 ## https://moviedb-3140.herokuapp.com/

-Functionality sample (Currently full movie title strings need to be input to search by, the substring functionality was not retained upon the last minute move from MySQL to PostgreSQL):
+Functionality sample:
 ![gif](https://github.com/Mordyfier/CISC3140/blob/master/Lab%204.2%20and%204.3/assets/test.gif)

+**Notes:**
+* Currently full movie title strings need to be input to search by, the substring functionality was not retained upon the last minute move from MySQL to PostgreSQL.
+* No cover images are passed for the movie cards, instead a uniform "No image" image is displayed.
+A functionality that outsources urls for movies could be implemented with more time.

 ### Some technical info